zeld/psa-update/README.md

 $ psa-update --help
 ```

+Once copied to the USB drive, the update can be applied on the infotainement system following PSA instructions.
+For example for Peugeot: [RCC instructions](https://media-ct-ndp.peugeot.com/file/38/2/map-software-rcc-en.632382.pdf), [NAC instructions](https://media-ct-ndp.peugeot.com/file/38/0/map-software-nac-en.632380.pdf).

 ## Setup

 Binaries are available for Windows (x86-64), Linux (x86-64) and MacOS (x86-64) in the [releases](https://github.com/zeld/psa-update/releases) section: simply download and extract the `psa-update` executable.